Tracheal cancer (cancer of the windpipe)

-The trachea is in the neck and lies in front of your oesophagus (gullet), which food passes down.
-The trachea is about 10–16cm (5–7in) long and is made up of rings of tough, fibrous tissue (cartilage).
+The trachea is in front of your oesophagus (gullet), which is the tube that food goes down.
+The trachea is about 10–16cm (5–7in) long.
+It is made up of rings of tough, fibrous tissue (cartilage).
 You can feel these if you touch the front of your neck.

 The most common symptoms of tracheal cancer are:

 A CT scan takes a series of x-rays that build up a three-dimensional picture of the inside of the body.
 The scan is painless and takes 10–30 minutes.
 CT scans use a small amount of radiation, which is very unlikely to harm you and won't harm anyone you come into contact with.
-You will be asked not to eat or drink for at least four hours before the scan.
+You may be asked not to eat or drink for at least four hours before the scan.

 You may be given a drink or injection of a dye, which allows particular areas in the body to be seen more clearly on the scan.
 For a few minutes, this may make you feel hot all over.
 If you’re allergic to iodine or have asthma, you could have a more serious reaction to the injection, so it's important to let your doctor know beforehand.